 Sufficient level of flow to accommodate such rebalancing.

 Although, for the purposes of further analysis, the gas flow at the ASEP where rebalancing occurs is reduced, there will be no requirement, or restriction, on Users to reduce actual flows at that ASEP.
 There is a risk that actual flows could be higher than those modelled resulting in the need for constraint management actions (e.g. capacity buy-backs).
-National Grid has concluded that such a risk does not constitute a material increase in costs.
+National Gas Transmission has concluded that such a risk does not constitute a material increase in costs.

 The network will now be checked to assess whether it can accommodate the supply / demand position.
 If it can be accommodated then the Exchange Rate will be calculated.
 If it cannot be accommodated then further adjustments shall be made as follows.